accelecode/ui_interactors/readme.md

 * `#is_visible!` - ensure the `HTML` element is visible.
 * `#is_not_visible!` - ensure the `HTML` element is not visible.

+Interact with checkbox field.

+* `#is_checked!` - ensure checkbox is checked.
+* `#is_not_checked!` - ensure checkbox is not checked.
+* `#check` - check the checkbox.
+Leaves the checkbox in a checked state.
+If the checkbox is already checked, this method does nothing.
+* `#uncheck` - uncheck the checkbox.
+Leaves the checkbox in an unchecked state.
+If the checkbox is already unchecked, this method does nothing.

 ## Development